teracow/googliser/README.md

 - test all downloaded image files are really images (identify -format "%m").
 - need way to cancel background procs when user cancels.
 Trap user cancel?
 - ignore .php results in list?
-- limit download results?
-Only download in batches as required?